Give The Tooth Some Strength

-Affordable Dental Crown Treatment In Garland TX
+Affordable Dental Crown Treatment In Garland, TX

 A dental crown is the visible top part of the tooth above the gum line or the sturdy restoration that covers the visible portion of a tooth.
-Garland Dentist Dr. Boppana restores and beautifies smiles with dental crowns, at Perfect 32 Family Dentistry in Garland, TX.
+Garland Dentist Dr. Boppana restores and beautifies smiles with dental crowns at Perfect 32 Family Dentistry in Garland, TX.

 In general terms, a crown is the outermost white part of your tooth that is visible in your oral cavity.
-However, dental crown or cap is an artificial prosthesis that restores the form and function of a tooth.
+However, a dental crown or cap is an artificial prosthesis that restores the form and function of a tooth.
 Dental crowns in Garland are the most versatile prosthesis since they can not only repair the existing damaged tooth but also provide a cosmetic solution for discolored teeth and even be used in a dental bridge to close the gaps that occur due to teeth loss.

-Dental crowns can be made of various materials such as metals, metal alloys, porcelain or ceramic, acrylic or a blend of metal and porcelain.
+Dental crowns can be made of various materials such as metals, metal alloys, porcelain or ceramic, acrylic, or a blend of metal and porcelain.

 Metal Alloys such as cobalt-chromium and nickel-chromium are used for dental crowns

 Dental crowns are broadly divided into two categories, temporary and permanent.

-On the other hand, are durable and may be made of various materials such as metal, metal alloys, porcelain and metal fused to porcelain, each having its own set of pros and cons.
+On the other hand, are durable and may be made of various materials such as metal, metal alloys, porcelain, and metal fused to porcelain, each having its own set of pros and cons.

 Your Dentist in Garland may suggest a dental crown in various instances, some of which are:-